opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/dataset_of_datasets.rst

        - popularity score.

    * * Private datasets
-     * If checked, private datasets are added to the dataset.
-Also adds a "Visibility" field which indicates whether the datasets are public ("domain") or private ("restricted").
+     * If selected, private datasets are added to the dataset.
+It also adds a "Visibility" field to the dataset.
+This field indicates whether the datasets are public ("domain") or private ("restricted").
    * * Staged datasets
-     * If checked, staged datasets (meaning datasets that are created but not published) are added to the dataset.
-Also adds a "Published" field which indicates whether the datasets are published ("true") or not ("false").
+     * If selected, staged datasets (meaning datasets that are created but not published) are added to the dataset.
+It also adds a "Published" field to the dataset.
+This field indicates whether the datasets are published ("true") or not ("false").
    * * Admin metadata
-     * If checked, admin metadata are retrieved and added to the dataset.
+     * If selected, admin metadata are retrieved and added to the dataset.